Written by:

 Stephanie Edwards

-Stephanie Edwards is a user-focussed architect and urban designer and cofounder of Urban Symbiotics.
+Stephanie Edwards is a user-focused architect and urban designer and co-founder of Urban Symbiotics.
 She specialises in co-design at a variety of scales from the development of strategic masterplans, community place visions to meanwhile activation programmes amongst others.
 She is working on numerous co-designed regeneration strategies in London, the UK and globally with UN Habitat’s Global Future Cities Programme.

 About the WEdesign 2023/24 Series: People, Place, Planet